There are sadly only a few times when I walk out of the grocery store feeling like I’ve gotten everything that I wanted.

 You can save a little money on thawing seafood by yourself at home.

-According to the Kitchn, the items displayed at the seafood counter are usually the exact same products that you’ll find in the freezer aisle.
+the Kitchn, the items displayed at the seafood counter are usually the exact same products that you’ll find in the freezer aisle.
 They’ve just been thawed, and marked up around 40 percent.

 To save money, buy your seafood frozen, and try to find some time to thaw it at home.